 Trainer/facilitator: Robyn Francis has been working in community development and facilitation on the grass roots and local government level for over 30 years.
 She has worked with Australia’s leading social planners and facilitators in a wide range of projects from intentional communities, ecovillages, climate change action groups, community-based transition and sustainability initiatives, community gardens, community consultation projects and participatory design for local government and overseas developments.
 Robyn Francis works internationally as a Permaculture consultant and trainer and is principal of Permaculture College Australia.

-Course Details: Tues-Fri classes 9am-5.30pm, Sat 9-12, plus 3 evening meals & sessions Tues, Thurs and Friday.
-Participants are encouraged to arrive on Mon 8th to settle in or set up camp
+Course Details: classes 9am-5.30pm, plus 1 evening meal.
+Participants are encouraged to arrive on Thurs 10th to settle in and set up camp

-Course Fee includes full tuition, course handbook, lunches, morning/afternoon teas (Tue-Fri) + 3 evening meals (NB communal kitchen available for DIY breakfasts and other non-catered meals).
-Fee includes onsite camping Mon-Sat.
+Course Fee includes full tuition, course handbook, lunches, morning/afternoon teas + 1 evening meal (NB communal kitchen available for DIY breakfasts and other non-catered meals).
+Fee includes onsite camping Thur 10-Tue 15.
 Please inquire re other accommodation options.